njones61/vbaprimer/docs/01_excel/02_vlookup/vlookup.md

 ## Data Validation

 Before using the VLOOKUP function, we need to enter a set of materials in the Material column.
 We need to be careful as we do this because due to the way the VLOOKUP function works, we need to ensure that the items in the Materials column are spelled exactly the same way they are spelled in the unit weight table at the top.
-We can do this with a tool called Data Validation.
-This process is described in the Data Validation chapter.
+We can do this with a tool called **Data Validation**.
+This process is described in the [Data Validation](https://vbaprimer.readthedocs.io/en/latest/01_excel/03_validation/validation/) chapter.

 ## VLOOKUP Function